spdx/using/docs/diffs-from-previous-editions.md

 ##### Translating from 2.3 to 3.0

 Create an SPDX File with the name from the packageFileName and a verifiedUsing value from the packageChecksum for a single file.
 If the packageFileName is a directory, then the SPDX File is created with the directory name and is verified using the contentIdentifier property on the File and a fileKind of directory.
-Create a hasDistributionArifact relationship from the SPDX Package to the SPDX File.
+Create a hasDistributionArtifact relationship from the SPDX Package to the SPDX File.

 ##### Rationale